 The primary programme is based on England and Wales’ focus on reading, writing and spoken language.
 Our curriculum is adapted to suit the needs of our pupils and the time available.
 All of our pupils are in French primary schools, and most of them receive no tuition in English outside their English National classroom.
 Several pupils do not speak English at home, so we try to make every minute in class count.

 Each term, we test students’ reading level, writing level and spoken language level.
 All assessments are carried out in controlled conditions in class and results are moderated by the teachers working within each year group.
-A teacher assessment is given using a scale of 1-8, a scale that continues into secondary.
-Pupils in CP will be working towards level 1, and by the time they are in 4eme they will be working at level 6,7 or 8.
-As a rough guide, it is expected that most pupils will reach level 4 by the end of the primary phase (CM2).
+A teacher assessment is given using a scale of 1-5.
+Pupils in CP will be working towards level 1, and as a rough guide, it is expected that most pupils will reach level 4 by the end of the primary phase (CM2).
 Pupils are expected to progress at least two sub levels a year: 2c to 2a; or 3a to 4b and for each level there are skills which need to be mastered before a pupil can move up.
 Teachers help pupils identify the next steps that need to be taken in order to progress and we actively encourage pupils to take ownership of their progress and to become active learners.
 Pupils will be given targets to work on and ideas on how to achieve these.
-There are many support materials available on the VLE.
+There are many support materials available on the website Primary pages.

 At the end of CM2 there is an entrance test to enter the college in order to see if a pupil has the necessary level to follow the English National Programme at secondary level.

-Go to our VLE for Primary Homework details week by week.
+Go to our Primary homework pages (tabs on this menu) for details of the work teachers have set week by week.

 Primary Protocol Document

-This is a MS Word document in French, published by the Academie de Lyon, outlining the official status of the Primary International Sections in Ferney Voltaire.
+This is a document in French, published by the Académie de Lyon, outlining the official status of the Primary International Sections in Ferney-Voltaire.
 It may be displayed or downloaded, depending on your browser.